Explore the building blocks of a better economy

 -

 Relation to the Prosperity Loop: This loop functions as the outer boundary of the Prosperity Loop model, enforcing ecological ceilings while generating revenue for redistribution or investment.
+It ensures that private use of public goods yields a public benefit, helping to fund the National Wealth Fund and the Freedom Dividend.

 Examples: